 - An adult should ride in each vehicle with Girl Scout members when multiple vehicles are being used. - Wait for your ride in a safe place.
 For taxis, when possible, call (or ask your hotel to call), rather than hailing from the street.
 Use a taxi stand at airports.
 Stand away from traffic while waiting. - For taxis, check that the taxi is appropriately marked. - For ride-sharing services: - Check that the vehicle's license plate, make and model match what is shown in the app. - Compare the app's photo with the driver.
 Ask for their name and be sure it matches the app. - Ask, "who are you here to pick up?"
-They should have your first name, but no other information about you. - If you feel uncomfortable for any reason, do not get in the vehicle.
+They should have your first name, but no other information about you. - · If you feel uncomfortable for any reason, do not get into the vehicle.
 If you become uncomfortable, end the ride.
 Report your experience to the taxi service or ride-sharing app. - Send your in-town trip contact the name of the driver and your destination.
-Most apps have a sharing feature for this purpose. - Do not share information about the group or where you are staying to any strangers. - Each passenger must wear a seat belt. - Enter and exit curbside. - In foreign countries, consult a local expert about how best to call for taxis or rides.
+Most apps have a sharing feature for this purpose.

+- · Do not share information about the group or where you are staying to any strangers. - · Each passenger must wear a seat belt. - · Enter and exit curbside. - In foreign countries, consult a local expert about how best to call for taxis or rides.
 Reputable practices vary.

-Recreational vehicles, campers, and trailers, whether privately owned or rented, may be used if the driver has the appropriate training and license for the vehicle.
+Recreational Vehicles, Campers, and Trailers.
+Whether privately owned or rented, these may be used if the driver has the appropriate training and license for the vehicle.
 Passengers must use seat belts when the vehicle is in motion and may not ride in a trailer or in the bed of a truck.

 Vans Designed for 15 Passengers.
-Volunteers are not encouraged to operate 15 passenger vans as the design of the vehicles makes them inherently unsafe for the average non-professional driver.
+Volunteers are not encouraged to operate 15-passenger vans as the design of the vehicles makes them inherently unsafe for the average non-professional driver.
+School buses, minibuses, and minivans are preferred.
 For atypical circumstances, when another option is impossible, make sure to follow this checklist before driving Girl Scout members in a van designed for 15 passengers:

-- Prior council approval must be obtained. - The van was built in 2013 or later. - Driver assistance technology has been installed. - Insurance is valid.
-Check with the auto insurance company to confirm. - All other safety measures are in place; see the Checklist for Drivers.

-- No gear is loaded on top, or heavy gear in the back of the van. - The driver has the appropriate license in the state(s) where the van will be driven.
+- Prior council approval must be obtained. - The van was built in 2011 or later. - Driver assistance technology has been installed: - Electronic stability control - Tire pressure monitoring - Side curtain airbags - Center aisle - Insurance is valid.
+Check with the auto insurance company to confirm. - All other safety measures are in place; see the Checklist for Drivers. - No gear is loaded on top, or heavy gear in the back of the van. - · Van is not overloaded. - Drive with headlights on, in the right-hand lane when possible. - Inspect tire conditions and pressure before each trip. - The driver has the appropriate license in the state(s) where the van will be driven.
 This type of van may need a commercial driver's license.

-These rules do not apply to commercial or professionally operated services such as airport shuttles.
+Note: These rules do not apply to commercial or professionally operated services such as airport shuttles.
 Professionally operated commercial vans designed for 15 passengers are permitted.

 Commercial and common-carrier transportation is available to the public.
 They include buses, trains, airlines, ferries, and similar modes of transportation.
 In the United States, these are regulated and can be considered safe.
-Girls can compare fares and schedules and make decisions with adult support.
+Keep it girl-led; members can compare fares and schedules and make decisions with adult support.